 51 YEARS CELEBRATING THE SPORT OF WRESTLING

 Each year, the PWCA inducts a select group of individuals into the Pennsylvania Wrestling Hall of Fame.
 The Hall of Fame Committee holds an official ceremony to honor the new class of inductees including a hospitality hour, banquet, and induction ceremony.
-The class of 2021 marked the 52nd consecutive year that the PWCA has bestowed this honor starting in 1970.
-Visit our Hall of Fame Archives to see all the Hall of Fame honorees for the past 52 years.
+The class of 2022 will mark the 53rd consecutive year that the PWCA will bestow this honor which started in 1970.

 THE 2021 PWCA Wrestling Hall of Fame Ceremony

 The PWCA celebrated it's combined 51st & 52nd Hall of Fame Induction Ceremonies on Sunday, October 17, 2021 at Mountainview Country Club in Boalsburg, PA.
 The return of the annual event included a full Hall of Fame program with a Hospitality Hour, Banquet, and the official Induction Ceremonies.

 Thirteen individuals who contributed to the sport of wrestling either as competitors, coaches, referees, or as writers were inducted.
 Below is the list of the inductees, a short list of their accomplishments, and photos from the ceremony.